codecaine-zz/python_std_examples/standard_library_documents/Unix Specific Services/pipes - Interface to shell pipelines.md

 # Create a pipe and connect it to a command with error handling
 process = subprocess.Popen(['ls', 'nonexistentfile'], stdout=subprocess.PIPE, stderr=subprocess.PIPE)

-try:
 output, error = process.communicate()
-except FileNotFoundError as e:
-    print("Error:", str(e))
-else:

 if process.returncode == 0:
     result = output.decode('utf-8')
     print("Output:")
     print(result)
+else:
+    error_message = error.decode('utf-8')
+    print("Error:")
+    print(error_message)
 ```

 **Explanation:**
-This example shows how to handle errors gracefully using a try-except block.
-It attempts to list a non-existent file and catches `FileNotFoundError` if the operation fails.
+This example shows how to handle errors by checking the return code of the process.
+It attempts to list a non-existent file and prints an error message if the operation fails.

 ### Example 5: Using `subprocess.run()`